Did you get an offer in the mail that says there is a government program available that will pay for all your final expenses?

-Please Note: Choice Mutual did not send you this mail.
+Please Note: Choice Mutual did not send you this mail, and we have no affiliation with whoever did send you one of these cards.
 We have never, nor will ever, send out mailers (let alone ones like these).
 This article is meant to help you understand what these offers through the mail really are.
 Again, we did not send you these postcards.

 - What These Offers Are

 - Is It A Scam Or Legit?

 - A Safe Way To Buy Final Expense Coverage